 With the onset and continuous advancement in technology, safety and convenience are the names of the game.
-Every manufacturer aims to develop and design systems that will make their customers' lives easier while enhancing their security.
-A timer switch circuit is one of those innovations that meet these basic needs.
+Every manufacturer aims to develop and design systems to make their customers' lives easier while enhancing their security.
+A timer switch circuit is one innovation that meets these basic needs.
 In this article, we define timer switch circuits, learn how they work, how you can make one at home, and the advantages of a timer circuit.

 Read on to learn more.